The Bankrate promise

 If you’re considering refinancing your student loans, take a close look at your finances, your existing loan benefits and any potential savings.
 Refinancing could make sense in the following scenarios.

 - You have a solid credit score.
 Your credit score is one of the biggest determiners in whether you should consider refinancing.
 The higher your credit score, the more likely you are to qualify for the lowest interest rate available.
-If you don’t have great credit and can’t secure a lower interest rate than what you’re currently paying, you may want to look into alternative plans.
+If you don’t have great credit and can’t secure a lower interest rate than what you’re currently paying, you may want to look into alternative repayment plans.
 Check your credit history through AnnualCreditReport.com to see if you have any errors or bad marks that can get removed before applying for refinancing.

 - You have private student loans.
 If you already have private student loans, you won’t lose any benefits through refinancing as you would with federal loans.
-Because of this, it’s usually best to start by refinancing private loans.
+Because of this, it’s usually best to start by refinancing your private loans.

 - You have many loans.
 Having many loans with different interest rates and due dates is hard to manage.
 Refinancing will pay off all of your existing loans, and then you’ll make one payment every month to your new loan.
 With most lenders, you can also set up autopay, so you never have to worry about being late again.

 - You have a degree.
 For many lenders, you’ll need to have a degree to be eligible to refinance.
-Some require an AA degree, while others require a bachelor’s or higher.
+Some require an associate degree, while others require a bachelor’s degree or higher.
 Some specify that a degree isn’t required.
 Before deciding to refinance with a certain lender, check that you meet the eligibility requirements.

 When you shouldn’t refinance your student loans